 For small distances, the relative error becomes vanishingly small after waiting times on the order of $J^{-1}$, while for larger distances, the error tends to drop later and fluctuates around a non-zero offset.
 A similar behavior is exhibited by the effective temperature (see \cref{fig:fdrspatial:temperature}): at small distances and late times, the temperatures are approximately constant and agree with each other, while this is no longer true for larger distances.
-The breaking of the \ac{fdr} is expected when the considered distance becomes comparable to the size of the total system, since globally, the system remains in a pure state.
-The effective temperature at which the system thermalizes is consistent with the one obtained for a thermal state using the condition $\braket{H_0}_T = E_0$ (grey dashed line at $\kb T / \hbar J = \num{4.27}$ in \cref{fig:fdrspatial:temperature}, calculated for $L = 8$ using exact diagonalization), where $\braket{\cdots}_T$ denotes the expectation value with respect to a canonical ensemble at temperature $T$, and $E_0$ is the energy of the initial state after the quench~\cite{Kaufman2016}.
+Only in the former case, where the relative error is small, the effective temperature can be attributed the physical meaning of the temperature at which the subsystem degrees of freedom thermalize.
+This temperature is consistent with the one obtained for a thermal state at the equivalent energy density using the condition $\braket{H_0}_T = E_0$ (gray dashed line at $\kb T / \hbar J = \num{4.27}$ in \cref{fig:fdrspatial:temperature}, calculated for $L = 8$ using exact diagonalization), where $\braket{\cdots}_T$ denotes the expectation value with respect to a canonical ensemble at temperature $T$, and $E_0$ is the energy of the initial state after the quench~\cite{Kaufman2016}.